 You’re probably wondering how, after fifteen years in Washington, we’re fitting into this land of grand landscapes where proud eccentrics live off the grid?
 Turns out we fit in pretty well.
 One day eleven years ago I looked out our bedroom window at our side yard and suggested we build a stone circle.
 And…

 The Virtue Falls series currently includes

 #1 THE LISTENER: A Virtue Falls short story

-#2 VIRTUE FALLS: A Virtue Falls Full-Length Thriller
+#2 VIRTUE FALLS: The First Virtue Falls Full-Length Thriller